Your guide to choosing the perfect engagement ring*

 Gemstones and the iconic diamond solitaire ring

 The first place to start when choosing the perfect engagement ring is with the aesthetics.
 This includes the type of stone.
-An icon of luxury and created for a lifetime, the classic diamond solitaire ring is sure to impress, plus, there are plenty of variations to choose from.
+An icon of luxury and created for a lifetime, the classic diamond solitaire ring is sure to impress, plus, there are plenty of variations to choose from, so perhaps have a look into some white gold diamond engagement rings and see if you can find one to propose with!

 Alternatively, you could consider going for something less traditional.
 Show your partner how much thought you’ve put into the process by selecting their favourite gemstone for their engagement ring.
 Check out which jewellery they often wear and make a note.
 If they keep talking about sapphire rings and love deep blue accessories, you could definitely go for a sapphire cluster ring, like Kate Middleton’s.
 Alternatively you could choose their birthstone.